enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/security.rst

 *Integrity* need: high (as security mechanisms can be disabled here)

 *Confidentiality* need: low (as data is public anyway.
 Exception: if the internal PKI isued, the root certificate is here.
-But this certificate actually protects... the central configuration so its ot a real issue)
+But this certificate actually protects... the central configuration so its not a real issue)

 *Stored in*: central database